Bhekisile/capstone-project/README.md

 ### Deployment

-You can deploy this project using: Netlify
+You can deploy this project using:

+Netlify
+Github Page

 <p align="right">(<a href="#readme-top">back to top</a>)</p>